frapa/s3d/README.md

 ## Contact

 If you wish to contact me for any reason, write me at francescopasa-at-gmail-dot-com.
-I will be very pleased o answer you.
+I will be very pleased to answer you.